-A: The Pupil Premium Governor, Mrs Jane Gay and the Head Teacher, Ms Julie Church meet to check Pupil Premium pupil progress & ensure that the Pupil Premium allocation for our school is being spent efficiently.
+A: The Pupil Premium Governor, Laura Jarvis and the Executive Head, Ms Julie Church meet to check Pupil Premium pupil progress & ensure that the Pupil Premium allocation for our school is being spent efficiently.
 The Headteacher and teachers meet regularly to discuss the progress of pupil premium pupils and adjusts the school’s strategy as appropriate.

 Q: Could my child be eligible for Pupil Premium?

 If you are wondering whether your child could be eligible for the Pupil Premium grant, please take a look at the link below or contact the school office for advice.